Reconstruction of $f(R)$ lagrangian from a massive scalar field: Combination of Power-Law terms as a potential

 where $D_{0}$ is a constant consisting of $\lambda$, $C$ and $\phi_{0}$.

-The Hubble parameter $H(z)$ and the deceleration parameter $q(z)$ are plotted as a function of redshift in Fig.(\ref{higgs_hubble}.
-The Hubble parameter shows an overall expected general description, however, depending on different values of $M$.
-Very similarly, $q(z)$ tends to describe a correct description of the present deceleration parameter for some choices of $M$.
+The Hubble parameter $H(z)$, the deceleration parameter $q(z)$ and the jerk parameter $j(z)$ are plotted as a function of redshift in Fig. \ref{higgs_hubble}.
+The deceleration parameter $q(z)$ and the jerk parameter $j(z)$ describe a correct description of the present deceleration parameter for some choices of $M$.
 We expect that from a more detailed data analysis and parameter estimation, one could constrain the acceptable values of $M$.